Divorce Is One Of Life’s Biggest Challenges

 How retirement accounts, pensions, or deferred compensation packages are addressed requires a lawyer with the experience and attention to detail to address the nuances of these issues.
 Alimony considerations may differ from child support disputes.

-Across the spectrum of property division, support, child custody and the unique issues that may arise in your individual circumstances, our legal team has the experience and knowledge of New Hampshire family division and divorce law to help you to safeguard your rights.
+Across the spectrum of property division, debt division, support, child custody and the unique issues that may arise in your individual circumstances, our legal team has the experience and knowledge of New Hampshire family division and divorce law to help you to safeguard your rights.

 General Information/FAQ